garden-io/garden/docs/guides/configuration-files.md

 Here we only include the `Dockerfile` and all the `.py` files under `my-sources/`, but exclude the `my-sources/tmp` directory.

 If you specify a list with `include`, only those files/patterns are included.
 If you then specify one or more `exclude` files or patterns, those are filtered out of the files matched by `include`.
 If you _only_ specify `exclude`, those patterns will be filtered out of all files in the module directory.

+The `exclude` field on modules is also used to limit the number of files and directories Garden watches for changes while running.
+Use that if you have a large number of files/directories in your module that you do not need to watch, or if you are seeing excessive CPU/RAM usage.

 #### .ignore files